drbean/edit/steve/survey.md

 ## Class survey

 * Everyone responds to everyone else's survey

+	* Don't give the same answer as everyone else.
+Be different.

+	* Don't take a lot of care, as there is no time.
+We should not take more than 15 minutes to answer the 40 questions.

+		* Guess the meaning if you don't understand the question.

 * Everyone writes up the class's responses using the IMRAD format.

+	* How are the results from your classmates the same/different than the results you wrote up for homework?

+* Include the four titles:

+	* Introduction
+	* Method
+	* Results
+	* Discussion

+* If you were not here from Week 14 and did not do the survey, write about where you were those weeks on Saturday

+* Saturday, December 12,
+* Saturday, December 19,
+* Saturday, December 26,
+* Saturday, January 2,

+	What were you doing, and why was it more important than being in class?

 ### Example questions